MemorySanitizer¶

-MemorySanitizer is a detector of uninitialized reads.
+MemorySanitizer is a detector of uninitialized memory use.
 It consists of a compiler instrumentation module and a run-time library.

 Typical slowdown introduced by MemorySanitizer is 3x.